 - Learn a new word every day.

-- Visit an English speaking forum every day.
+- Visit an English speaking forum or social media page, every day.

 - Read a news article on the net every day.